 In summary, then, to answer the question of whether you should buy a cargo, crew or passenger Sprinter van for your campervan conversion, the popular consensus is that if buying new, or if you have a lot of choice, then go for the Cargo van.
 If you have more specialist needs or preferences, or find a good deal on a used Crew or Passenger van and can live with the drawbacks, then these are still options to consider.

-Should you get a rear-wheel-drive or 4×4 (AWD) Sprinter van?
+Which Sprinter van drivechain: Should you get a rear-wheel-drive or 4×4 (AWD) van?

 This question is really the subject of a post in its own right.
 However, unless you are going to be driving in or spending extended periods of time in places with a lot of snow/ice, or intend to drive your Sprinter campervan off-road, then a rear-wheel drive Sprinter van is probably going to do a fine job – especially if you upgrade your tires to a set suitable for winter driving conditions.